KZeronimo/OneFlow/README.md

     1. `git bdone`

 ## Todo
-1. PowerShell version of `make-gitconfig`
-2. Potentially more switches -  for example make minimal changes to .gitconfig, etc
+1. Potentially more switches -  for example make minimal changes to .gitconfig, etc
-3. brelease
+2. brelease
-4. ...
+3. ...